wickljas/PES_Board/docs/markdown/ws1.md

 1. Connect the LED to the pin **PB_9** and ground to the corresponding pin, see [Nucleo Board Pinmap][0]
 2. After connecting the additional LED, connect the board to the computer or laptop using the mini USB cable.
 Immediately after connecting, a console window should appear in Mbed Studio.
 3. Make sure you see the active program and the connection to the board in the upper left corner of the screen.
 If so, you can flash the compiled programm to the microcontroller using the **Play** button.
 4. Monitor the progress in the bottom left corner of the screen, where the OS will display information about the uploading process.
-The big LED on the NUCLEO board will blink with green and red during the flashing process and stay continuously lit once the process is complete.
+The big LED on the Nucleo board will blink with green and red during the flashing process and stay continuously lit once the process is complete.
 5. The small LED should be blinking fast now, indicating how many times the program runs per second.
-6. Now click the blue **USER** button while watching the additional LED.
+6. Now click the blue **USER** button on the Nucleo board while watching the additional LED.
-7. Now click the blue **USER** button once again, what happends with the additional LED diode?
+7. Now click the blue **USER** button on the Nucleo board once again.
+What happends with the additional LED diode?

 After finishing the task read through the code, read the comments and try to understand it.
 Discuss the basic program in the group.